wazuh/wazuh-documentation/source/installation-guide/upgrading/latest_wazuh3_minor.rst

 Next steps
 ----------

-Once you have updated the manager and API you are ready to upgrade the Elastic Stack.
-To do it you may check the :ref:`upgrading elastic stack <upgrading-elastic-stack>` section.
+Once you have updated the manager and API you are ready to :ref:`upgrade the elastic stack <upgrading-elastic-stack>`.